ClickCease

 Importance of Documentation

-Keeping detailed records of all asbestos-related activities, such as inspections, testing results, and remediation efforts, improves transaction transparency.
+Detailed records of all asbestos-related activities, such as inspections, testing results, and remediation efforts, improve transaction transparency.
 These documents demonstrate compliance with legal requirements and reassure prospective buyers about asbestos management.

 Seeking Legal Advice.